CLUE

 Postdoctoral Alumni:

-Marco Roberto Cavallari - Currently at the Federal University for Latin American Integration, Brazil
+Marco Roberto Cavallari - Currently at The State University of Campinas (Unicamp), Brazil

 Sung-Jin Kim - Currently at Chungbuk National University (Korea)